Are there circumstances under which a voter can be required to Vote by Mail?

 How can I find out my districts and/or who my representatives are (congressional, legislative, supervisorial, etc.)?

 Contact the San Mateo County Registration & Elections Division at 650.312.5222, select “Am I Registered to Vote/Ballot Tracking” on our web site, or check your Sample Ballot & Official Voter Information Pamphlet.

 Get election results online or call the San Mateo County Registration & Elections Division at 650.312.5222.
 Election night results are published online simultaneously with their release.
 The first results are posted at 8:05 p.m. and can be found on our website.
 Thereafter, results are published every half hour beginning at 8:30 p.m.

 Updates are posted online in the week that follows the election.
-The updates that are added include: Vote by Mail ballots dropped off at the polls, Vote by Mail ballots received at the San Mateo County Registration & Elections Division on Election Day and eligible provisional ballots.
+The updates that are added include: Vote by Mail ballots returned in Drop Boxes, Vote by Mail ballots received through the mail at the San Mateo County Registration & Elections Division on Election Day and eligible provisional ballots.

 Can I receive advice on which candidates or ballot measures that I should support or oppose?

 No. The San Mateo County Registration & Elections Division is prohibited from offering advice to voters regarding how a voter should cast their vote.

 However, your Sample Ballot & Official Voter Information Pamphlet will contain submitted statements, analyses and arguments that can be used to help you make your decisions.
 You may also wish to review the nonpartisan online guide, Voter’s Edge California at votersedge.org/ca. It is a joint project of MapLight and the League of Women Voters of California Education Fund.

 Does San Mateo use touch screen voting?
 What type of voting machines/technology does San Mateo County use?